4ndymcfly/42env-en/README.md

 ## Recommendations

+> [!WARNING]
-**IMPORTANT:** Before starting the process, it is recommended to create a backup or snapshot of your current virtual machine state.
+> Before starting the process, it is recommended to create a backup or snapshot of your current virtual machine state.
 This script is intended for use on your personal computer.
 I will soon publish a version for limited users with compatibility across a wider range of distributions.

 ## Installation